Haunted Apartment Stairwell That Loses One Floor a Year

 “If you hear footsteps above you,” she said, gripping her grocery bag, “don’t look up.”

-Her slippers brushed the concrete as she walked away.
+Her slippers whispered against the concrete as she walked away.

 During a power outage, I sat near the stairwell entrance with Mr. Tan from the second floor.
-Without light, the steps vanished into shadow.
+Without light, the steps dissolved into shadow.

-“This building was crowded once,” he said quietly.
+“This building was crowded once,” he said.
 “Too many families.”

 When I asked about the fourth floor, he frowned.